gridcentric/cobalt/nova/README.md

 ================

     bin
-        nova-gc
+        cobalt-compute
-            Contains the nova-gc script that is used to start the GridCentric manager.
+            Contains the script that is used to start the Cobalt manager.

     etc
-        nova-gridcentric.conf
+        cobalt-compute.conf
-            An upstart script for the nova-gridcentric service.
+            An upstart script for the cobalt-compute service.

-    gridcentric
+    cobalt
-        Contains the source for the gridcentric manager that does the actual work to enable the GridCentric functionality.
+        Contains the source for the manager and extensions.

-    novaclient
-        Contains an extension hook for novaclient that enables it to interact with the Gridcentric endpoints.